-Friday night square dances are an old tradition at RDC and are not to be missed!
-Those new to square dancing may want to try the children's/beginner's dance at 7:30.
+Friday night square dances are a tradition at RDC and are not to be missed!
+Those new to square dancing may want to try the family dance at 7:30 p.m.

-5K Fun Run called the Pinehurst Classic 5K Road Race starts on the ball field on most Thursday afternoons at 4:15 p.m.
+5K Fun Run called the Pinehurst Classic 5K Road Race starts on the ball field on most Thursday afternoons at 4:30 p.m.
 Run or walk for your health, for fun or for just a good time!
 Check the Sneak-A-Peek for the specific time and day of the event!